Statbel (National Register) & Eurostat, processed by Statistics Flanders

 Remarks on quality

-The Statbel source publishes statistical series on the legal population.
-It is based on the National Register of natural persons and shows the situation of the population on 1 January of the calendar year, which can be derived - on condition of additional checks by Statbel - from the entries in the population register (Belgians and foreigners who are authorised to reside in Belgium) and the foreign nationals register (foreigners who are allowed or authorised to stay in Belgium for more than 3 months for a fixed or indefinite period of time).
+The 'legally resident population' is based on the National Register of Natural Persons.
+This is usually the situation on the 1st of January of the calendar year and is based on the entries in the population register (Belgians and foreigners who are authorised to reside in Belgium) and the foreign nationals register (foreigners who are allowed or authorised to stay in Belgium for more than 3 months for a fixed or indefinite period of time).
 Certain categories of foreigners (e.g. diplomatic and consular staff) are exempt from registration in the population registers.
 In some cases they may be registered at their own request.
-They are only included in the population figures if this is the case.
+They are only included in the population figures in this case.